afnanalmohd/ToDoList/README.md

-# ToDoList in  Flutter Application
+# ToDoList Application

-ToDoList is sample application in Flutter . it is allow user to add task and delete task from list.
+ToDoList is sample application in Flutter that allow user to add task and delete task from list.

 ## Photos for program :